 CARES: Crisis Advice & Recovery – Enhanced Support

-Working in the voluntary and public sector service, we know that it is rare for somebody to present with a single issue – people are complex and present with a variety of overlapping needs.
+Working in the voluntary and public sector service as well as within the HR team in a business or within a school setting, we know that it is rare for somebody to present with a single issue – people are complex and present with a variety of overlapping needs.
 The distress caused by these unmet needs increases the risk to the mental health of all involved.

 We also know that the demand on mental health services far outstrips current capacity, as well as the expertise of services supporting non-mental health needs.
 In other words, people providing vital support need to have a much greater knowledge and skill set to handle the complex demands they face every day.